Jenna Hellstrom

-Jenna Anne Hellstrom (born April 2, 1995) is a Canadian former professional soccer player who last played as a forward for Dijon FCO in the Division 1 Féminine and the Canada women's national team.
+Jenna Anne Hellstrom (born April 2, 1995) is a Canadian former professional soccer player.
+She earned 6 caps for the Canada national team.

 College career

 Hellstrom attended Kent State University, where she played for the Golden Flashes from 2013 to 2016.
 As a freshman, she was named MAC Freshman of the Year after scoring five goals and recording five assists in 16 appearances.
 During her second year, she started in all 20 games and finished the season as the leading scorer on the team with seven goals, including three game-winners, and six assists.
 As a junior, she scored eleven goals and recorded twelve assists in 20 appearances.

-As a senior, she led the MAC in assists (10) and points (38), while ranking second in goals scored (14).
+As a senior, Hellstrom led the MAC in assists (10) and points (38), while ranking second in goals scored (14).
 She became the first NSCAA All-American in program history after leading the team to its first-ever Mid-American Conference Tournament (MAC) championship.
 Hellstrom is Kent State's all-time leader in 12 different career and single-season categories, including goals (37), assists (33), game-winning goals (17) and points (107).
 Hellstrom graduated with a degree in Sports Administration and Business.

 Club career

-FC Rosengård

 Following a stint with Motor City FC of the WPSL, Hellstrom was named to the FC Kansas City preseason roster for the 2017 NWSL season.

 After being released, she left the United States and on July 4, 2017, she signed a short-term contract with FC Rosengård, who had first expressed interest in Hellstrom in the summer of 2016, when she spent three weeks training with the club.
 On August 19, 2017, she made her debut in a 1–0 win over Eskilstuna United DFF.
 On August 27, 2017, she won her first trophy as Rosengård defeated Linköpings FC in the Svenska Cupen final.
 After a few matches she remarked that the game differed significantly from what she was used to during college in North America, where the focus was only on attacking.
 Now in Rosengård there was a lot more controlling, going sideways and tactics, which she saw as relaxed.
 On November 15, 2017, she made her UEFA Women's Champions League debut in a 1–0 loss to Chelsea.
 Hellstrom made a total of 9 appearances for Rosengård in all competitions.

-Djurgårdens IF

 In December 2017, Hellstrom joined Djurgårdens IF.
 On February 10, 2018, she made her debut in a 2–0 home victory against Hammarby in Svenska Cupen.
 On March 18, 2018, she scored her first goal in a 2–1 loss to Rosengård in the Svenska Cupen.

-Växjö DFF

 On August 14, 2018, Hellstrom signed with Växjö DFF.
 On August 26, 2018, she made her debut in a 2–1 win over Vittsjö GIK.
 On September 8, 2018, she scored her first goal in a 3–2 victory against IFK Kalmar.
 She made a total of 7 appearances for the side, scoring three goals.